patogallardo/zemax_tools/design_analysis/README.md

 * F/# is obtained by tracing the chief-ray and marginal rays in the x, and y directions.
 F/# is computed with the dot product of the direction vector of the marginal ray and the chief ray for each case. f/# is then averaged in the x-y direcitons as 0.25(f_x- + f_x+ + f_y- + f_y+) where f_x+ denotes the f number in the positive x direction and so forth.
 * Grid distortion was computed by tracing a uniform grid equally spaced (1 deg) rays in x-y and mapping the chief ray to the focal plane.
 * Plate scale was computed by tracing rays in the x and y direction and mapping the chief ray to the focal plane.
 A first order polynomial was then fit.
+* Footprints are obtained by doing a footprint analysis in Zemax, the stop is kept before the primary.
+* Mirror diameter is obtained from the x-y max ray for a footprint as described in the previous line.
+* Sag is exported directly from Zemax

 ## Vignetting

-This analysis was done setting a tertiary diameter based in SPV1TMA as an upper bound.
-Outer white areas in maps are vignetted areas for the marginal rays.
+* White areas in maps (f/# and strehls) corresponds to one of the marginal rays vignetting.